moxious/community/README.md

 # Let's Write a Book About Community Together

-I have an idea to write a book about communities, both in the Open Source world, and also in a much broader sense.

-Rather than going off and writing the book, I want the process of generating and gathering ideas to take advantage of community and to be participatory from the beginning.
+I want to write a book about communities, both in the Open Source world, and also in a much broader sense.
+Books like this already exist, but I don't want to write another one; I want to take advantage of community to write a better one.
+I want to make one that is participatory and open source from the start, free for everyone, forever.
+I don't want a fancy dead-tree book, but one that can evolve as we improve our practice.

-Two minute introductory video about this repository:
+Video introduction:

 [![Introduction to this repository](https://img.youtube.com/vi/j36lhnAiJ0g/1.jpg)](https://youtu.be/j36lhnAiJ0g)